marclos/beginnersluck/4StatisticalMethods.md

 =================================================
 ![plot of chunk density](4StatisticalMethods-figure/density-1.png)

-The gray area has 0.98, so the ungrayed has an area of 0.02.
+The blue area has 0.98, so the ungrayed has an area of 0.02.
 Is this a statistical rarity?